om1chael/Week-9-Gatling/README.md

 ## Customer profiling
 ![image](https://serendipity2.com/s2web/wp-content/uploads/2017/04/Customer-Profiling.jpg)
  - Set the bussiness expectations of the product
- - align the customers expectations with the
+ - align the customers expectations with the product \

+# Tests theory
+ - Tests are conducted in order to make sure that the site is allways available.
-### 6-12 weeks to do a test depeing on the level of the system that need to be tested
+ - it takes 6-12 weeks to do a test depeing on the level of the system that need to be tested
 ## Tools:
 - Gattling - open source testing software
-## Types of tests:
+## Types of Tests:
- - load
- - spike
- - stress
- - soak
+ - *load Test* - tests help you understand how a system behaves under an expected load
+ - *spike Test* - application receives a sudden and extreme increase in requests
+ - *stress Test* -tests help you understand the upper limits of a system's capacity using a load beyond the expected maximum
+ - *soak Test* - Testing a system with a typical production load, over a continuous availability period, to validate system behavior under production use.

 ## Itterative approach
 ### Preformance tesing in 3 steps: